Create and design model-driven app forms

 Controlling the display of a form within an app

 Tables can have multiple forms.
 The use of a form is controlled through the model-driven app.
-This allows makers to use the same table in different ways, depending on the audience, by controlling the display.
+This allows makers to use the same table in different ways depending on the audience, by controlling the display.

 By default all forms are made available to users.
 However, through the app designer a specific form can be restricted.

-Change the forms displayed in an app
+Change the forms displayed and form order

 Updated versus classic tables